Would you like to retire with over a million rand in the bank? Find out the right way to start saving for retirement.

 The Art of Saving

 Saving is a tricky business.
 And most of us just feel that we don’t have that extra amount we can put away every month.
 If you feel you can’t afford to save, then it’s time to start re-evaluating your spending.
 Giving up certain luxuries for the sake of having a better life when you’re old is worth the sacrifice.
-Getting rid of debt that offers no benefits, such as credit card debt, will give you more money to save every month.
+Getting rid of debt that offers no long term benefits, such as store accounts, will give you more money to save every month.

 Saving for retirement is not simply a case of throwing money into a savings account every month for the next 20 to 30 years.
 You need to use a strategy that will give you maximum returns.